iii-org/deploy-devops/README.md

 	- IP : External access IP of VM
   * GitLab root password
   * Harbor, Rancher, Redmine, Sonarqube admin password
+  * III-devops first user (super user)
-  * III DevOps super user account ('admin' and 'root' are not allowed)
+    - account ('admin' and 'root' are not allowed)
-  * III DevOps super user E-Mail
-  * III DevOps super user password
+    - E-Mail
+    - password

 * You can scale out the Kubernetes nodes (VM2, VM3, VM4, VM5...) and scale up the VM1 according to actual performance requirements.

-* You should add firewall policy allow rules - From src(User) To dest(VM) TCP port 80/443/3443/5544/30000~32767
+* You should add firewall policy allow rules - From src(User) To dest(VM) TCP port 80/443/3443/5443/30000~32767

 # Step 1.
 Download deploy-devops and Install docker